 2. Rent Commencement Date: November 1, 2018

-3. Landlords Termination Right.
+3. Landlord’s Termination Right.
 Landlord, in its sole discretion, shall have the right to replace Tenant with a bona fide third party.
 Prior to executing a lease with a bona fide third party for the Premises, Landlord shall deliver to Tenant a written notice (the “Offer Notice”) identifying the proposed lease or letter of intent that Landlord is willing to accept from Tenant to allow Tenant to remain at the Premises.
-Tenant has five (5) business days within which to notify Landlord of its election to enter into the new lease for the Premises and match the terms of the bona fide offer received by Landlord.
-If a notice of rejection, or if no notice, is received by Landlord within said 5-business day period (such lack of timely notice deemed a rejection), then such a rejection by Tenant shall terminate this Lease effective thirty (30) days following said rejection, allowing the Landlord to enter into and execute a lease for the Premises with said third party and Tenant shall vacate and surrender the Premises pursuant to and in the manner set forth herein.
+Tenant has fifteen (15) business days within which to notify Landlord of its election to enter into the new lease for the Premises and match the terms of the bona fide offer received by Landlord.
+If a notice of rejection, or if no notice, is received by Landlord within said 15-business day period (such lack of timely notice deemed a rejection), then such a rejection by Tenant shall terminate this Lease effective thirty (30) days following said rejection, allowing the Landlord to enter into and execute a lease for the Premises with said third party and Tenant shall vacate and surrender the Premises pursuant to and in the manner set forth herein.

 D. Rent: (Article IV).